shwetank/extension-docs/tut_architecture_overview.md

 	You could add the string `'unsafe-eval'` to your policy string to make the extension use `eval()` and related functions, but we would *very strongly* advise you against doing so.

 2. **Inline JavaScript will not run**: Inline JS can also be used as an attack vector for cross-site scripting attacks, so inline JavaScript is disabled under this policy.
 This means `<script>` blocks as well as inline event handlers (for example `<a onclick="…"`) will not be allowed.
 So if you have a page (like a popup) and want to have some JavaScript interactivity in it, then it is best to have a seperate JS file and reference it in the HTML page (like `<script src="popup.js"></script>`).
+Note: Including `'unsafe-inline'` in your CSP will have no effect.
 3. **Only locally loaded scripts and resources will load**: Only scripts and objects loaded from the extension package will be allowed to load, so if you have something like:

 	`<script src="http://code.jquery.com/jquery-1.9.1.min.js"></script>`